-EDS file:
+EDS file

-- From VIPA there are EDS (Electronic Data Sheet) files for the DeviceNet coupler available.
-These files may either be found on the supplied storage media or at the download area of www.vipa.com - Please install the EDS file you require in your configuration tool.
+You get an EDS file from Yaskawa for the DeviceNet coupler.
+For System SLIO this file can be found in the 'Download Center' of www.yaskawa.eu.com at 'EDS 053-1DN00'.
+Install the EDS file in your configuration tool.
 Details on the installation of the EDS file are available from the manual supplied with your configuration tool.